Skip to Content

 Nana’s Potica

-Nana’s Potica recipe – a Slovenian nut roll traditionally served at Easter and Christmas.
+Nana’s Potica recipe – a Slovenian nut roll traditionally served at Easter and Christmas, or any family gathering.
 Make this dessert to give as gifts or for holiday dinner parties.
 Grandma makes the best potica!

 potica nut roll slices on white plate